adobe/helix-home/hackathons/14-yyz.md

 # Helix Operations Workshop XIV

-August 19th to 23rd 2024, office location TBD, Toronto, Canada
+August 19th to 23rd 2024, Toronto, Canada
 ---

 (See the [Hackathon Archive](./README.md) for past Operations Workshops and Hackathons)